THEXN/TShock/Installation-instructions.md

 ## Installling
 ### Extract
-Extract the entire downloaded folder to a new folder with an appropriate name.
+Extract the all the contents into a folder.
+This will be your server folder.
+Everything is already included.

 ### Install
-In the new folder you have made, run TerrariaServer.exe, It will automatically create a ServerPlugins folder on startup.
+In the new folder you have made, run TerrariaServer.exe, It will automatically create all the necessary files/folders on startup.

-CLOSE the program
+Now close the TerrariaServer.exe , you've just generated the necessary files and folders.

-Move the TShockAPI.dll and the Newtonsoft.Json.dll to the ServerPlugins folder and run the TerrariaServer.exe again
+Move the **TShockAPI.dll**, **XNAHelpers.dll** and **Newtonsoft.Json.dll** to the ServerPlugins folder and run the TerrariaServer.exe again.

 ### Become an Admin

 Once the server starts the console window will give an auth code.
 Note this down somewhere.

 Join the server and enter /auth [authcode].
 This will make you a superadmin on the server, giving you access to all commands.
 Quit the server and rejoin to complete the process.

+**OR**

+You could add yourself on the Users.txt, in the tshock folder.
+Simply put your IP address [Check External IP](http://www.whatismyip.com) followed by 'superadmin' beside it. eg.

+`#start of users.txt`

+`182.158.12.5 superadmin`

 ## Finishing
 Your server should now be successfully running TShock.
 Familiarize yourself with the [[Commands]], and have a fun time administrating your new server.